~ Striving for success, with pride and happiness ~

-I am extremely excited and proud to be teaching the Year 6 class and leading them through another school year.
-Mrs Wydell and I have an exciting year planned.
+Once again, I am very excited and proud to be leading West Melton's Year 6 class through such a significant year.
 Although Year 6 is a very busy year, with the SATS in May, there is still plenty of time for creative learning through exciting topics and for learning outside of the classroom.
+As well as year 6 teacher, I am also Math and SPAG lead through school, and I am passionate about practical learning to engage all children.

 I would like to take this opportunity to let you know some key information for the year ahead:

-PE days: PE days will be on a Wednesday (by PE specialist, Mr Knott) and Friday by either myself or Mrs Wydell.
+PE days will be on a Tuesday (by our PE specialist) and Friday by either myself or Mrs Wydell.
 Children will be encouraged to take their kit home on Friday to return on Monday.
-Children will need both indoor and outdoor kits since PE could take place indoors or outdoors (weather dependent).
+Children will need both indoor and outdoor kits since PE could take place either outside or inside (weather dependent).

 We, as a whole school, hope that all children enjoy Year 6, always try their best and prepare themselves adequately for the end of year assessments and their transition to secondary schools; enjoying their final year at West Melton Primary.